rehammahal/Chatbot-of-Fighting-Robot-/README.md

 This task was about creating a chatbot assistant for the fighting robotic arm project.

-I created this chatbot using IBM Watson, to assist user how  uses robotic arm control panel. also, to know more about fighting robot.
+I created this chatbot using IBM Watson, to assist user who uses robotic arm control panel to know more about fighting robot.

 Kindly check out the chatbot by clicking on the following link: https://rehammahal.github.io/Chatbot-of-Fighting-Robot-/